-Repeated late payment of rent or other charges.
+Repeated late payment of rent or other charges due under the lease, with the exception of nonpayment of rent.
+Four late payments within a 12-month period shall constitute a repeated late payment.
 Two (2) late payments within a 6-month period or three (3) late payments within a 12-month period shall constitute a repeated late payment.